 Local SEO and Google Ads do different jobs

 Local SEO builds durable visibility in Google Maps and the local pack.
 Google Ads buys immediate exposure for the searches you choose to target.
-One compounds over time, the other turns on and off with budget.
+One compounds over time, the other turns on and off with budget, which is why local businesses should not evaluate them as interchangeable tools.

-That is why the question is rarely which channel is better in absolute terms.
+That is why the real question is not which channel is better in absolute terms.
 The real question is which channel solves the next business problem more efficiently.
-If you need leads next week, paid acquisition may help.
+If you need qualified leads next week, paid acquisition may help.
 If you need stronger visibility in the neighborhoods that matter most, local SEO usually deserves the first operational focus.

 When paid advertising should come first